 Miscarriage, stillbirth and neonatal death

-Why do women lose babies during pregnancy and birth?
+Why do babies die during pregnancy and birth?

-Sadly 1 in 4 babies are lost during pregnancy and birth, and a further small amount are lost during the first year of life.
-Losing a baby is a deeply personal experience that affects people differently.
+Sadly 1 in 4 babies die during pregnancy and birth, and a further small amount die during the first year of life.
+The death of a baby is a deeply personal experience which affects people differently.
 No matter when in your pregnancy this happens, you may need support to help you come to terms with what’s happened.

 Who is there for you?